tanmaydubey/tanmaydubey/README.md

 - 👀 I’m primarily interested in machine learning, but have a love for all things CS/math.
 - 🌱 I’m currently working on projects to augment deep learning models with reasoning capabilities.
 - 💞️ I’m looking to collaborate on open-source machine learning projects.
-- 📫 How to reach me ... tanmaydubey at gmail.com
+- 📫 How to reach me ... tanmay dot dubey dot nine five one four at gmail dot com

 <!---
 tanmaydubey/tanmaydubey is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.